Forms 1099 due January 31 – deadline quickly approaching

 When are the deadlines?

-A copy of the Form 1099 must generally be provided to the payment recipient by January 31, 2018.
-The deadline for filing with the IRS varies by specific situation, but targeting January 31 is a best-practice.
+However, a copy of the Form 1099 must generally be provided to the payment recipient by January 31.
+Therefore, targeting a January 31st completion date is often a best-practice.

-The late filing penalty generally ranges from $50 to $260 per form.
+The late filing penalty generally ranges from $50 to $500 per form.
 If a taxpayer has many forms required to be filed, then the total penalty can be hefty.
+Intentional disregard for the filing requirements can attract onerous penalty exposure.
 Additionally, taxpayers need to certify on their tax return whether they complied with the 1099 filing requirements.
 These tax returns are to be signed under penalty of perjury, so it is important for taxpayers to comply.

 What should I do?